Through art you can instill a new feeling in a stranger’s heart

 Through art, one can strive to instill new thoughts and feelings in a stranger’s heart.
 There is a hope that this grows and blooms into a firm conviction and altered behaviour.
 This in the end may lead to a kinder world.

-Introducing Nicole McLaren: Creatives for Cool Creatures contributor, dancer, visual artist and #vegan #activist from Switzerland/USA.
+Nicole McLaren is a Creatives for Cool Creatures contributor, dancer, visual artist and #vegan #activist from Switzerland/USA.
 Join our arts collective #Boycott4Wildlife #artivismTweet

 I hope with my art to change someone’s heart and mind.
 To welcome a new vegan into our community